 - As aphrodisiac

-Kaempferia Parviflora (Thai Ginseng) supplements contain many active ingredients including Pinostrobin and Kaempferide at different concentration levels.
-The molecular pathways which are regulated by Kaempferia Parviflora (Thai Ginseng) include Oxidative Stress, Hypoxia, Angiogenesis, Estrogen Signaling and Cell Cycle.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
-Because of this biological regulation – for cancer nutrition, the right choice of supplements like Kaempferia Parviflora (Thai Ginseng) individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Kaempferia Parviflora for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Kaempferia Parviflora use cannot be a one-size-fits-all decision for all types of cancers.
+Kaempferia Parviflora supplements contain many active ingredients including Kaempferide and Pinostrobin at different concentration levels.
+The molecular pathways which are regulated by Kaempferia Parviflora include Apoptosis, Oxidative Stress and Hypoxia.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
+Because of this biological regulation – for cancer nutrition, the right choice of supplements like Kaempferia Parviflora individually or in combination is an important decision to be made.
+When making decisions on the use of supplement Kaempferia Parviflora over other nutritional supplements – do consider all these factors.

-1. Will Kaempferia Parviflora Supplements (Thai Ginseng) benefit Seminoma Cancer Patients undergoing Ifosfamide treatment?
+1. Will Kaempferia Parviflora Supplements benefit Primary Adamantinoma patients undergoing Radiation treatment?

-Seminoma is characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Adamantinoma is characterized and driven by specific genetic mutations like ARHGAP45, PI4KB and SDSL leading to biochemical pathway changes in Oxidative Stress and Inositol Phosphate Signaling.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Kaempferia Parviflora (Thai Ginseng) should be avoided for Seminoma along with the treatment Ifosfamide.
-Kaempferia Parviflora (Thai Ginseng) impacts pathways like Oxidative Stress which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Kaempferia Parviflora supplement should not be taken for Primary Adamantinoma along with treatment Radiation.
+Kaempferia Parviflora supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Kaempferia Parviflora (Thai Ginseng) Supplements benefit Cervical Squamous Cell Carcinoma Patients undergoing Topotecan Cancer Treatment?
+2. Will Kaempferia Parviflora Supplements benefit Primary Head and Neck Squamous Cell Carcinoma Patients undergoing Docetaxel Treatment?

-Cervical Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like PIK3CA and MUC4 leading to biochemical pathway changes in Hypoxia, NFKB Signaling, MAPK Signaling, PI3K-AKT-MTOR Signaling and Small Molecule Transport.
-A cancer treatment like Topotecan works through specific pathway mechanisms.
+Primary Head and Neck Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like FRG1BP, TP53 and PCDH11X leading to biochemical pathway changes in Cell Cycle Checkpoints and Apoptosis.
+A cancer treatment like Docetaxel works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Kaempferia Parviflora (Thai Ginseng) should be considered for Cervical Squamous Cell Carcinoma/Cancer along with treatment Topotecan.
-Kaempferia Parviflora (Thai Ginseng) impacts pathways like Hypoxia and NFKB Signaling which either obstruct drivers of the disease (Cervical Squamous Cell Carcinoma/Cancer) and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Kaempferia Parviflora supplements should be considered for Primary Head and Neck Squamous Cell Carcinoma along with the treatment Docetaxel.
+Kaempferia Parviflora supplement impacts pathways/processes like Apoptosis which either obstruct drivers of Primary Head and Neck Squamous Cell Carcinoma and/or improve Docetaxel treatment effect.

 Foods to Eat After Cancer Diagnosis!